Editorial Team

 Tipsuda Chaomuangkhong is a doctoral candidate in Learning, Literacies and Technologies at Mary Lou Fulton Teachers College.
 Her research areas are teacher education, language ideologies, race, raciolinguistics, language learning, family language policies and motherhood.
 She is a Fulbright alumni from Thailand and honorable member of International Honorary Organization for Women Educators (Alpha Delta Kappa).
 She is also a member and reviewer for AERA.
 Her current research projects are Family Language Policies in Arizona and Teacher Preparation for Diverse Learners.

-MANAGING EDITOR | Bregje (Bree) van Geffen
+CO-LEAD EDITOR | Bregje (Bree) van Geffen

 ORCID ID: 0000-0001-7014-8295